dailypips/suninf.github.com/_posts/2013-12-5-weakptr-in-chrome.md

 *This article introduce the use of `WeakPtr` and `WeakPtrFactory` in chrome source code.*

-* Weak pointers are pointers to an object that **do not affect its lifetime**, and which may be invalidated (i.e. reset to NULL) by the object, or its owner, at any time, most commonly when the object is about to be deleted.
+* **Weak pointers** are pointers to an object that **do not affect its lifetime**, and which may be invalidated (i.e. reset to NULL) by the object, or its owner, at any time, most commonly when the object is about to be deleted.

-* Weak pointers are useful when an object needs to be accessed safely by one or more objects other than its owner, and those callers can cope with the object vanishing and e.g. tasks posted to it being silently dropped.
+* **Weak pointers are useful when an object needs to be accessed safely by one or more objects other than its owner**, and those callers can cope with the object vanishing and e.g. tasks posted to it being silently dropped.
 Reference-counting such an object would complicate the ownership graph and make it harder to reason about the object's lifetime.

 ## Normal Usage Example:
 {% highlight c++ %}